Online Art Travels: An Ultimate Banksy City Guide

 But that’s not enough.
 In some places, Google Maps gives you the option to see the “history” of the street view.
 Choosing the right year would allow you to find just the right spot from which a famous Banksy photo was taken.
 You can even travel in time to see some “ghost oeuvres”.

+First up in our Banksy guide is Paris.
 Banksy went to Paris in 2018 to paint a collection of murals during the 50 year anniversary of the 1968 student uprising.
 There was a massive occupation of university buildings asking for “a new world”, far away from the consumerist capitalism and in which migrants would obtain asylum.
 A very contemporary theme.
-The most famous, a mural with a mouse is located at the beginning of Rue Maitre Albert, next to a migrant center.
+The most famous, a mural with a mouse was located at the beginning of Rue Maitre Albert, next to a migrant center.
 The 8 has been removed, becoming Minnie Mouse’s ears.
 The ideals of 1968 have fallen in favor of a typical capitalist symbol for Paris: Disneyland.
-On Google Maps you can see it from Place Maubert, going through Rue Maitre Albert.
-You’ll see people taking photos!

 The Red Horseman is on Avenue de Flandre.
 It is Napoleon with a red veil on his face.
 It is probably a criticism of French law, forbidding the wearing of the Niqab in public, which was brought into reality in 2010.